k88hudson/ffmetadata/README.md

 A test to use webpack in add-on code

+# Note

+As of Firefox 48.0, `jpm run` no longer works on stable, so you will need to download a copy of Firefox Nightly.

 ## Usage

 First, `npm install`.
 Then you must run two commands in separate processes: